 The evidence points to improving strength within the muscle rather than a pure stretching program.
 A graded progressive strengthening program, which incorporates stretching and core exercises has been shown to have the best results.

-Michael Bourke is a Physiotherapist at LifeCare Cottesloe and Claremont, and combines this role with that of Colts Physiotherapist with Claremont Football Club.
-To book and appointment with him or any of our other Physiotherapists jump online now or call (08) 9384 3269.
+Michael Bourke is a Physiotherapist at Lifecare Cottesloe and Claremont, and combines this role with that of Colts Physiotherapist with Claremont Football Club.
+To book and appointment with him or any of our other physiotherapists jump book an appointment online or call (08) 9384 3269.